markwoon/RefinedNations/README.md

 [![GreasyFork](https://img.shields.io/badge/GreasyFork-2.1-green)](https://greasyfork.org/en/scripts/403128-refined-nations)

 This is a userscript for Nations on MaBi Web.
-It's available

 Its goal is to maximize the amount of information displayed at once.
 It will: